laperkins2/css-practice-jan-2024lp/README.md

 This is a website about ranking my basketball and football players

+It will also have another with cats and Nav Bar

 It will contain a variety of HTML tags and CSS rules.

 ## Built With